ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_4.rst

     Minor releases will stop when Ansible-5 is released.
 See the :ref:`Release and Maintenance Page <release_and_maintenance>` for more information.

-For more information, reach out on a mailing list or an IRC channel - see :ref:`communication` for more details.
+For more information, reach out on a mailing list or a chat channel - see :ref:`communication` for more details.